agro23/pig-latin/README.md

  - Example Out: ananaB
  - Exception: Chin (would become hinC)

-* The program adds "ay" to a multi-letter word that has just gotten a consonant added at the end.
+* The program adds "ay" to a multi-letter word that has just gotten a consonant added at the end. - X
  - Example In: ananaB
  - Example Out: ananaBay